Trump hits back at Senate subpoena for Don Jr., says he’s ‘very surprised’

 Trump Jr. has testified before congressional committees multiple times as part of their Russia investigations.
 Trump Jr. first fell under scrutiny in the early summer of 2017, after it was revealed that he helped to organize, and then attend, a meeting with Russian lawyer Natalia Veselnitskaya in Trump Tower in New York City.
 The meeting was initially billed as one where Trump Jr. and members of the Trump campaign could obtain “dirt” on Hillary Clinton for their benefit in the 2016 election.
 The meeting apparently did not reveal any dirt on Clinton, but Trump Jr., Trump son-in-law Jared Kushner, and former Trump campaign chairman Paul Manafort attended the June 2016 meeting.
 Special Counsel Robert Mueller also investigated the meeting.

-House Minority Leader Kevin McCarthy, R-Calif., also blasted Burr and Democratic Sen. Mark Warner’s decision to subpoena Trump Jr.
+House Minority Leader Kevin McCarthy, R-Calif., also blasted Burr and Warner’s decision to subpoena Trump Jr.

 .@DonaldJTrumpJr has already spent dozens of hours testifying in front of Congressional committees.
 Endless investigations--by either party--won’t change the fact that there was NO collusion.
 It’s time to move on.
 It’s time to focus on ISSUES, not investigations,” McCarthy tweeted Wednesday.